fedora-infra/the-new-hotness/docs/admin-guide.rst

 The New Hotness configuration is read from the `consumer_config` section of the `fedora messaging configuration <https://fedora-messaging.readthedocs.io/en/stable/configuration.html>`_.

-The configuration is using the TOML format and the sample could be found bellow.
+The configuration is using the TOML format and the sample could be found below.

 .. include:: ../config/config.toml.example
    :literal: